Types of Clinical Studies

-The two types of studies currently underway for PKD patients include observational and interventional trials.
+The two types of studies currently underway for PKD patients include observational studies and clinical trials.

 Phases of a Clinical Trial

 A new drug to treat PKD must move through each stage before it can be reviewed for approval by the FDA.

 - Phase I – The new drug is tested for safety and side effects in a small number of healthy volunteers withPKD.

 - Phase II – The new drug is tested for safety, doseranging and preliminary effectiveness in a small number of volunteers.

 - Phase III – The new drug is tested in a large number of volunteers with PKD to establish effectiveness, monitor side effects and compare results with currenttreatments.
 The data collected during the clinical trial is analyzed and then submitted to the FDA for regulatory review, which can take one to three years.
 If there is an intent to apply for an NDA (new drug application), it is communicated to the FDA and shapes the design of the study.
 Once it is approved, the new drug can be prescribed by physicians to treat PKD.

 - Phase IV – These studies are done after the drug has been approved by the FDA and it is in use (considered a post-marketing study).